Biden's vaccine rules ignite instant, hot GOP opposition

 “The American people have a right to assess the risks and benefits of the vaccine and make the decision on what is best for themselves and their families," he said.
 “That decision should be made by doctors and the individual, not the government.”

-With the midterm elections just over a year away, Drew McKissick, South Carolina’s GOP chairman, says he imagines Democrats in his state being tied to their party’s “radical liberal” policies.
+With the midterms coming, Drew McKissick, South Carolina’s GOP chairman, says he imagines Democrats in his state being tied to their party’s “radical liberal” policies.

 “South Carolinians don’t take kindly to mandates.
-They never have,” McKissick said Friday, arguing the national political tenor was “going to put (Democrats) more in a corner.”
+They never have,” McKissick said, arguing the national political tenor is “going to put (Democrats) more in a corner.”

-Crenshaw is vaccinated and has promoted the COVID-19 vaccine’s safety to his constituents.
-But he said “the right path is built upon explaining, educating, and building trust, including explaining the risks/benefits/pros/cons in an honest way so a person can make their own decision.
-The Biden Administration has completely failed in that regard.”

-Wisconsin Sen. Ron Johnson, who has repeatedly questioned the vaccine, said Biden’s policy is “a level of coercion that I find highly disturbing.”
+But Steve Schale, a Democratic strategist who leads the pro-Biden super PAC Unite the Country, which has also done polling showing support for mandates, said he's not especially concerned about potential political backlash.
+He argued those who are most likely to be angered by the move are probably already Biden critics.

+“Of all the things I worry about in the midterms," he said, “that doesn’t scare me.”

+“Yes, we do see some loud vocal opponents of what the president announced yesterday.
+That’s not a surprise.
+It’s unfortunate, it’s disappointing, it’s sad because, ultimately, these steps will save lives," she said, “but we remain confident in our ability to move the agenda forward."

-__ Associated Press writers Meg Kinnard in Houston and Mary Clare Jalonick, Hannah Fingerhut and Zeke Miller in Washington contributed to this report.
+__ Associated Press writers Meg Kinnard in Houston, Leah Willingham in Jackson, Mississippi, and Mary Clare Jalonick, Hannah Fingerhut, Alexandra Jaffe and Zeke Miller in Washington contributed to this report.

 Credit: Manuel Balce Ceneta